 Raleigh’s North Hills area is teeming with fantastic restaurants and bars.
-After a day of shopping, visiting the Midtown Farmers Market or dancing to live tunes at the Midtown Beach Music Series or a concert at Coastal Credit Union Midtown Park, you’re bound to have worked up an appetite!
+After a day of shopping, visiting the Midtown Farmers Market or dancing to live tunes at the Midtown Beach Music Series or another concert at Coastal Credit Union Midtown Park, you’re bound to have worked up an appetite!
 Check out a few of our favorite spots to eat and drink in North Hills.

 41Hundred, located inside the elegant Renaissance Raleigh North Hills Hotel, serves simple-yet-sophisticated food and drink.
 Executive chef Kevin Smith is dedicated to using fresh, local and high-quality ingredients.
 Grab one of their delicious craft cocktails at the bar before diving into a variety of shareable plates.
 Some of the most popular dishes on the menu include the Korean BBQ wings with sriracha aioli and the pork bao buns garnished with cucumber, watermelon radish and sesame.

-Pay a visit to North Hills and dine at the new bartaco! bartaco serves upscale street food inspired by the cultures of Brazil, Uruguay and Southern California.
+Pay a visit to North Hills and dine at bartaco! bartaco serves upscale street food inspired by the cultures of Brazil, Uruguay and Southern California.
 With specialty cocktails, beers and fresh juices, bartaco serves more than just tacos and tapas.
-You can’t miss their crispy masa-crusted rock shrimp taco topped with remoulade sauce and lemon parsley slaw.
+You can’t miss their crispy masa-crusted rock shrimp taco topped with rémoulade sauce and lemon parsley slaw.
 Pair that with a classic bartaco margarita for ultimate satisfaction!
 Pro tip: Make sure to ask your server to try their secret taco of the month!

 CO's menu is full of bright, bold flavors from Southeast Asia.
 Designed to be a place for gathering, CO is perfect for a date night, an outing with friends or even a fast lunch.
 Taste fresh, robust flavors of crowd favorites like the Hanoi noodles drenched in a delicious yellow curry or the caramel pork banh mi served with a green papaya salad.
 Gluten-free and vegan options guarantee there’s something for all types of diets.

 Get a taste of Paris by eating at Coquette, a contemporary French restaurant.
 Order a glass of wine at their expansive bar before sitting down to try dishes like escargot or oysters du jour with mignonette sauce.
-The rack of lamb is a must have, with artichoke barigoule, spring onion soubise, fingerling potatoes and herb dijon vinaigrette.
+The rack of lamb is a must-have, with artichoke barigoule, spring onion soubise, fingerling potatoes and herb Dijon vinaigrette.
 Coquette is also perfect for brunch if you’re looking for a spot to fuel up at before an afternoon of shopping!

 Located at the AC Hotel Raleigh North Hills, Level7 is Raleigh's distinctive, energized space for tapas-style bites and samplings from small batch distillers, brewers and single vineyard labels.
 With a flavor all its own, Level7 is a European-inspired experience with N.C. spirit and Raleigh soul overlooking the North Hills area.
 Enjoy a refreshing Grapefruit Spritz on the rooftop followed by an array of tapas.
 You can’t go wrong with a cheese and charcuterie board, potato gnocchi with blue cheese béchamel or the prosciutto fig flatbread adorned with generous helpings of mission figs, sage goat cheese and ancho balsamic.
 We’re also in love with the molten chocolate cake topped with Tahitian vanilla bean gelato, when it comes to sweet treats!

 At Happy + Hale, healthy fuel is at the core.
-By providing freshly-made juice, hearty protein bowls and smoothies, Happy + Hale is dedicated to healthy nourishment.
+By providing freshly made juice, hearty protein bowls and smoothies, Happy + Hale is dedicated to healthy nourishment.
 The offerings are fresh and fast, and some of the fan favorites include Thai chicken crunch bowl and the Almond Brothers smoothie with chocolate almond milk, banana, almond butter and ground coffee.
 Pro tip: Don’t miss out on Happy + Hale’s all-day breakfast!
-Order the avocado toast topped with a sunnyside egg.
+Order the avocado toast topped with a sunny-side egg.

 Enjoy dry-aged steaks and an extensive wine list at the Capital Grille.
 Located across from the AC Hotel Raleigh North Hills, this restaurant is a great option for visitors staying at the hotel.
-Order one of The Capital Grille’s signature steaks or the seared citrus glazed salmon as an entree.
+Order one of The Capital Grille’s signature steaks or the seared citrus glazed salmon as an entrée.
 For shareable sides, go for the creamed spinach and Parmesan truffle fries.
 Pro tip: Make reservations, especially on weekends, as the restaurant can get quite busy!

 Are you into sushi but your date is more of a burger person?
 Well, we have just the spot!
 Not only can you get burgers and sushi, but the Cowfish also serves up a fusion of the two.
-For starters, enjoy the creamy crab rangoon and then order a few sushi (or burgushi!) rolls.
+For starters, enjoy the creamy crab Rangoon and then order a few sushi (or burgushi!) rolls.
 We’re big fans of the All-American Bacon Double Cheeseburgooshi roll.
 All-natural beef, cheese, applewood bacon and red onions are wrapped in soy paper and potato strings then flash fried.
 This delicious burgushi roll is then topped with ketchup, mustard, dill pickle and Roma tomatoes.
 Finish things off with one of their tasty spiked shakes.
 Pro tip: Seating on the patio is plentiful if you’re looking to dine outside.

 At Vivace, the high-energy interior with patio dining meets progressive Northern Italian cuisine.
-Enjoy an abundant wine list served in an upscale rustic setting.
-The ricotta gnocchi served with apples, arugula and a roasted sunchoke puree is perfect for pasta lovers.
+Enjoy an abundant wine list served in an upscale-rustic setting.
+The ricotta gnocchi served with apples, arugula and a roasted sunchoke purée is perfect for pasta lovers.
 Feeling something a little heartier?
 The veal saltimbocca with prosciutto, fresh mozzarella ravioli, wild mushrooms and brown butter is quite filling and delicious.
 Pro tip: Don’t miss out on dessert!
 With options ranging from panna cotta to tiramisu, the executive pastry chef’s creations are the perfect way to end your meal at Vivace.

 More great places to try: